 There are several 32-bit protected-mode MS-DOS extensions, including the 386 DOS-Extender from Phar Lap Software, OS/386 from Ergo (formerly Eclipse Computer Solutions and A.I.
 Architects), and X-AM from Intelligent Graphics.
 MS-DOS products such as Interleaf Publisher, FoxBase +/386, AutoCAD 386, Paradox 386, and Mathematica exploit these extensions to shatter the 640K-byte limit.
 For an overview of DOS extenders, see "Gateways to Protected Mode" in the April BYTE.
 In this article, I will present a hands-on tutorial on C programming for DOS extenders and show you how to produce 32-bit protected-mode applications that run under MS-DOS.

 Why do such a thing?
-After all, such applications will only run on a DOSeven ATs.
+After all, such even ATs.